Lysovice: Transport

 There are no railways or major roads passing through the municipality.

 Sights

 The main landmark of Lysovice is the Church of Sacred Heart.
 It was built in the pseudo-Historicism style in 1926.

 Lysovice consists of well-preserved farmsteads from the beginning of the 19th century, supplemented by younger buildings, and is protected as a village monument zone.
-The houses here are characterized by the so-called žudry, which are massive risalits typical of the folk architecture of this area.
+The houses here are characterised by the so-called žudry, which are massive risalits typical of the folk architecture of this area.